 - A lengthening growing season will also mean insects spawning multiple generations per season and producing more generations per year.
 In addition to adding more insects to the environment, this can lead to pests developing greater resistance to insecticides.

-- Higher summer temperatures have been connected to an in wildfire activity.
+- Higher summer temperatures have been connected to an increase in wildfire activity.

 - Earlier spring thaws and later first frosts in autumn could result in greater growth and productivity, but only if temperatures do not exceed upper limits for growth, there is enough water/nutrients, and disease/pathogens are not constraints.
 However, earlier spring dormancy breaks can be detrimental to fruit production if early bud development increases exposure to late spring frosts.